-Bartlesville Radio » News » Washington County Electiion Day Reminders
+Bartlesville Radio » News » Washington County Election Day Reminders

 Washington County

-Washington County Electiion Day Reminders
+Washington County Election Day Reminders

 Voters will head to the polls on Tuesday, April 1, 2025, for the Copan School, Town of Copan, Town of Ochelata and the Town of Ramona Election.
 The polls will be open from 7 a.m. to 7 p.m.